brynhayder/brynhayder.github.io/_posts/2019-04-02-neural-tangent-kernel.md

 I recently came across the paper [Neural Tangent Kernel: Covergence and Generalization in Neural Networks](https://arxiv.org/abs/1806.07572) published at NeurIPS 2018.
 I was super excited by this paper and I think it is a great execution of a very natural idea.
 I thought I would try to reproduce the ideas of the paper myself.
-Hence, this post is a reconstruction of the main idea of the paper in a way that seems natural to me.
+Hence, this post is a reconstruction of the general idea of the paper in a way that seems natural to me.

 ## Roadmap
 We have a neural network that we will train using gradient descent on some loss function.